Local golf courses helping players keep their distance amid COVID-19 outbreak

 White Clay Creek at Delaware Park has spread out tee times to every twenty minutes.

-Robinson said in addition to thoroughly cleaning and sanitizing carts after they're used, Deerfield has also taken extra precautions to eliminate player touch points.
+Robinson said in addition to limiting the course to walking only, Deerfield has also taken extra precautions to eliminate player touch points.

 "We've removed the rakes from the sand traps," he said.
 "We've removed the ball washers from each teeing area."